thacherT1D/webdevstuff/Weekly_Plans/Week_13/Week_13_Plan.desc.md

 - [Secret Life of Functions](/cohorts/68/articles/5090)
 - Intro to OOP

-Homework: Research and com up with a definition for each of the following Object Oriented Programming concepts:
+Homework: Research and come up with a definition for each of the following Object Oriented Programming concepts:

 - Encapsulation
 - Abstraction